What Is a Case Study for a Job Interview?

 At its core, a case study interview is a controlled environment where employers observe how you think through ambiguity.
 Interviewers are not just checking your final recommendation; they are evaluating the traits and skills that predict on-the-job performance.

-Problem Structuring and Prioritization
+Problem structuring and prioritisation

 Interviewers want to see if you can define the problem with clarity.
 That includes breaking a complex question into manageable parts and focusing on what matters most for the client or business.
 Good structure reduces noise and shows you can lead strategic conversations with stakeholders.

-Most cases require some number-crunching—estimates, basic modeling, or interpreting a dataset.
+Most cases require some number-crunching—estimates, basic modelling, or interpreting a dataset.
 You do not need to be a spreadsheet wizard, but you must show logical steps, reasonable assumptions, and clean arithmetic.
 Interviewers observe whether you check the reasonableness of your results.

-Communication and Storytelling
+Communication and storytelling

 You must present a logical narrative: what you investigated, what you found, and what you recommend.
-Interviewers pay attention to how you pace information, summarize at key moments, and tailor language to the audience.
+Interviewers pay attention to how you pace information, summarise at key moments, and tailor language to the audience.

-Creativity and Practicality
+Creativity and practicality

-Original ideas are welcome but must be feasible.
+Original ideas are welcome, but must be feasible.
 Interviewers assess both how creative your options are and how implementable they would be in the client’s context.

-Cultural and Contextual Awareness
+Cultural and contextual awareness

-For global roles or assignments, the interviewer will also gauge whether you understand cross-border constraints—regulatory differences, market maturity, supply chain realities, and talent availability.
+For global roles or assignments, the interviewer will also gauge whether you understand cross‐border constraints—regulatory differences, market maturity, supply-chain realities, and talent availability.
 This is where your international perspective becomes a differentiator.

-Employers—especially in consulting, strategy, product, and operations—use case interviews because they mirror day-to-day decision making.
+Employers—especially in consulting, strategy, product and operations—use case interviews because they mirror day-to-day decision-making.
 A well-designed case reveals how you navigate incomplete information, interact with stakeholders, and balance speed with rigor.
 For hiring managers who must predict future performance, watching you solve a problem live is a strong signal.

 Employers also use cases to assess cultural fit in a practical way.
 The scenarios they pick often reflect the types of clients, markets, or operational challenges the role will face.
 Your approach tells them whether you will be proactive, collaborative, and resilient—traits that matter when relocating or working in new environments.